pestyld/Python-Integration-to-SAS-Viya/README.md

 - [Python SWAT package documentation](https://sassoftware.github.io/python-swat/getting-started.html)
 - [Python SWAT GitHub page](https://github.com/sassoftware/python-swat)
 - [CAS Action documentation](https://go.documentation.sas.com/doc/en/pgmsascdc/default/allprodsactions/actionsByName.htm).
 All CAS actions can be used as methods in the SWAT package.
+Check out my blog series [CAS Action! - a series on fundamentals](https://blogs.sas.com/content/sgf/2021/08/06/cas-action-a-series-on-fundamentals/) to learn more about using CAS actions.
+This blog series using the CAS language to execute CAS actions, but you can execute these in the Python SWAT package with some slight modification to the syntax.

 ## Ask the Expert - How do I used Python in SAS Viya
 This is an Ask the Expert presentation I did.
 You can sign up to [watch the onDemand recording](https://www.sas.com/en_us/webinars/use-python-in-sas-viya.html).